-The capital budget for the MTREF amounts to R71,4 million, R72.9 million and R74,4 million respectively.
-The following are sources of grant funding from gazette National government transfers:
+The capital budget for the MTREF amounts to R71,4 million, R72,9 million and R74,5 million respectively.
+The following are sources of grant funding from gazette National government transfers :

-- ➤ MIG funding contributes R26,5 million, R27,6 million and R29,7 million towards capital expenditure over the MTREF; - ➤ WSIG funding contributes R19,8 million, R20,7 million and R25 million towards capital expenditure over the MTREF; and - ➤ INEP funding contributes R8,6 million and R7,8 million towards capital expenditure over the MTREF;
+- MIG funding contributes R26,5 million, R27,6 million and R29,7 million towards capital expenditure over the MTREF; - WSIG funding contributes R19,8 million, R20,7 million and R25 million towards capital expenditure over the MTREF; and - INEP funding contributes R8,6 million and R7,8 million towards capital expenditure over the MTREF; - Internally generated funds contribute R25,2 million, R16 million and R12 million for the MTREF.

 There is no borrowing in the Capital Budget due to the lack of cash resources to repay the annual instalments, the municipality is however still servicing the old debt of DBSA.
-An amount of R25.2 million is budgeted for internally and this will only be possible upon improved collection rate and cost containment measures implementation to unnecessary expenditure to improve service delivery.
+An amount of R25,2 million is budgeted to be funded by internal generated resources and this will only be possible upon improved collection rate and cost containment measures implementation to unnecessary expenditure to improve service delivery.

 A major portion of the capital budget is mainly funded from government grants and subsidies as the municipality has limited financial resources to commit large amounts of its own funds to capital financing.
-Capital grants contribute about 65% to the coming years' capital budget expenditure.
-The municipality is intending to contribute 35% towards capital replacement in year 1, however this depends on availability of resources for its successful implementation.
+Capital grants contribute about 65% to the coming years' capital budgeted expenditure.
+The municipality is intending to contribute 35% towards capital replacement in year 1, however this depends on the availability of resources for its successful implementation.